 My kiddos love these Water Wow cards.
 The “pens” are filled with a little water that is painted on the cards revealing a hidden picture.
 They only use a little bit of water and aren’t messy at all.
 The cards dry after a few minutes and then can be painted all over again.
 A huge hit!

 Man, these things have been around for AGES, haven’t they!?
 I used to love the hidden picture pages found in the Highlights magazines.
 This is an entire book of hidden pictures!!
 I love these because almost any age can participate.

 These are the bomb.
-My 6 year old girl particularly enjoyed the princess version.
 They can be used over and over again.
 My one tip is to try to keep them a tad organized.
 Don’t just let them take all the stickers off at once.
 Keep the right stickers with the right scene and the kiddos will enjoy them more.

 This was by far my son’s favorite activity while on our road trip.
 They have both girl and boy versions available.
 While each page can only be done once, it takes them quite a long time to get a whole page colored.
 Using this wooden “pencil,” kiddos scratch away a top layer to reveal a colorful picture underneath.
 Older kids would enjoy creating their own patterns while younger kids enjoy the task of revealing something underneath.